The Greatest Singer Of All Time!

 After spending only one day in the studio, after a hefty argument, the session was over before it seemingly had begun.

-Aretha’s husband thought she sang about another man and beat her up so badly he knocked her teeth out.
+Aretha’s husband thought she sang about another man and beat her up so badly that he knocked her teeth out.
 What you hear on the released recording is actually only the guide vocal as she, without teeth couldn’t sing anymore.

 Still, the song they recorded on this day was quickly released.
 It was I Never Loved A Man (The Way That I Love You).